smpetersgithub/AdvancedSQLPuzzles/Database Articles/Behavior Of Nulls/readme.md

 ---------------------------------------------------------

-The following two SQL statements return the same results when using SUM, COUNT, AVG, MIN, MAX, etc.
+The following two SQL statements return the same results when using `SUM`, `COUNT`, `AVG`, `MIN`, `MAX`, etc.  For this example, we will use the `SUM` function.

+When you do not specify an `ORDER BY` clause with a `SUM` windowing function, a total by the partitioning column is created.
+Using `SELECT NULL` in the `ORDER BY` produces the same results.

 ```sql
 SELECT  *,